-Artillery preserved in the Province of Ontario, Wallaceburg, Wasaga Beach, Waterdown, Waterford, Waterloo, Watson's Corners, Welland, Whitby, Whitney, Wilberforce, Williamstown, Windsor and Wingham
+Artillery in Ontario, Wallaceburg, Wasaga Beach, Waterdown, Waterford, Waterloo, Watson's Corners, Welland, Whitby, Whitney, Wilberforce, Williamstown, Windsor and Wingham

 The aim of this website is to locate, identify and document every historical piece of artillery preserved in Canada.
 Many contributors have assisted in the hunt for these guns to provide and update the data found on these web pages.
 Photos are by the author unless otherwise credited.
 Any errors found here are by the author, and any additions, corrections or amendments to this list of Guns and Artillery in Canada would be most welcome and may be e-mailed to the author at email@example.com.